cs-ed/impacts-MGBrooks67/README.md

 ### Learning Objectives

-Describe the learning objectives for the class that relate to social impacts.
-Consider using Bloom's Taxonomy to identify the types of cognitive and/or affective outcomes (and their associated verbs): https://bloomstaxonomy.net/
+**Describe the learning objectives for the class that relate to social impacts.
+Consider using Bloom's Taxonomy to identify the types of cognitive and/or affective outcomes (and their associated verbs)**
+1. Define computer science and the role of a computer scientist.
+2. Recognize the social impacts (positive/negative, intended/unintended) from an example of a product or process of computer science.
+3. Give examples of products or processes of computer science and their social impacts.
+4. Analyze the costs and benefits of the social impacts of computer science.
+5. Create a wiki page to share the results of your analysis.

 ### Learning Activities